k1ngjet3r/test_cases_sorter/README.md

     * Adding formater method to the class for the output format
     * Create a new sheet names difficult_case that contain the list of failed cases from last week
     * Appending the name of the tester who executed the cases, also the result from previous week
+    * Isolate the difficult cases to a separate sheet

 * V1.1